EnglishForMyJob.com - English exercises for hospitality industry workers

 topic: General English vocabulary used by bar staff 1

 If you work in a bar or nightclub (as a bartender or a waiter/waitress serving alcohol) and want to improve your English in order to communicate with customers better, this exercise is for you.
 It'll help you learn and practice the most useful vocabulary relating to interacting with customers in a bar.
-Fill in each blank with the proper (best) response from the list on the right:
+Fill in each blank with the proper (best) response from the following list:

 1. Our happy hour is 2-for-1 draft *draught* beer.